 Natalia Durus, AMCHAM

-The mission of the New Business & Entrepreneurship Committee is to facilitate and encourage entrepreneurship and new business establishment especially for English-speaking would-be entrepreneurs in Luxembourg.
+The mission of the Entrepreneur Committee is to facilitate, encourage and promote entrepreneurial, activity and success in Luxembourg and beyond, especially for English-speaking entrepreneurs in Luxembourg.

 Its objectives are as follows:

 -To be a resource for educating and assisting all entrepreneurs

 -To help change mind-sets and foster the entrepreneurship spirit